The twenty year four month career of D7663/25313 was spent allocated to only London Midland Region depots.

 On January 27th 25313 rescued ex-works 37895 on the 1E16 15.16 Llandudno – York, after the latter failed at Chester.
 From York it was allocated the 5Z07 to Oxford Carriage sidings. on 29th it was in the Birmingham area working off Saltley.

-Bescot was visited on February 1st, on February 6th 25313 was noted at Longport with a train of short wheelbase wagons, the Stoke and Crewe area was visited on February 10th - 12th.
+Bescot was visited on February 1st, on February 6th 25313 was noted at Longport with a train of short wheelbase wagons, the Stoke and Crewe areas were visited on February 10th - 12th.
 By 15th it was at Tebay on the 6L61, then heading north to Carlisle, where on the late evening of 18th it was sent off to Stranraer, it spent several days around Ayr before returning to Carlisle at tea time on February 23rd.
 It then made a couple of round trips to Dumfries before being seen at Preston during the early hours of March 1st.
 It was at Manchester Victoria late on the 3rd, diagrammed to work the 1P55 02.28 Manchester Victoria - Barrow and return 5P55 to Red Bank.
 It was noted as the Manchester Victoria pilot on March 4th.
 The next six days were spent in the Crewe - Chester area.

 On March 13th 25313 assisted 47532 on 07.07 Newcastle - Liverpool forward from Manchester Victoria.
 On 16th it spent time in the Liverpool area before working the 4J15 to Red Bank Carriage Sidings after which it worked the 1P55 to Barrow and 5J55 to Red Bank.
 During the morning of 17th it worked a trip to Bolton and then the 1H07 to Manchester Piccadilly.
 Newton Heath and Manchester Victoria were visited on 18th before being sent to Crewe arriving in the evening where it was promptly withdrawn.